 I am kind of a huge fan of Kingston – especially their cheap SSDs, which I used constantly in my Blackmagic Cinema Camera back in 2013/2014 to shoot my no budget debut feature film.
 The Kingston SSDs were more affordable than the Sandisk equivalents, were and still are approved by Blackmagic Design, and quite frankly never failed on me.
 I had zero problems with them.
 They just worked – wrote data and kept it safe, no problem.
-Apart from their SSD’s, I’ve used their super-thin USB sticks – I just bought a DataTraveler SE9 G2 128GB USB 3.0 Flash Drive during their Black Friday sale on Amazon for just £24 (the same USB drive is now £35).
+Apart from their SSD’s, I’ve used their super-thin USB sticks – I just bought a DataTraveler SE9 G2 128GB USB 3.0 Flash Drive during their Black Friday sale on Amazon.

 And it looks like they now have a 2TB USB drive that I can actually backup my film onto and carry around on my key chain!
 Pretty insane if you ask me.